malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 _Todo: To avoid confusion with micro-level recurrency, this article uses the term "multi-step processing". or should I use multi-iteration processing everywhere instead?_

-# III.2 State in a Multi-step Processor
+# III.3 State Trajectories in a Multi-iteration Processor

 The course taken by an agent to get from a past state to its current state is its _state trajectory_.
 Analogous to the path taken by an agent while walking through a maze, the state trajectory describes the path of the agent through state space.
 Here the state space can refer to its possible locations in physical space, such as in the maze example, or to more abstract possible states, such as an encapsulation of all measurable aspects of the agent's body parts.